 Lastly we use various feeler gauges to test how much a blade is out of level.
 We can check accuracy down to low as as .0005, the size of our smallest gauge. .0005 is the smallest feeler gauge available.
 Our .0005 gauge is so thin, holding it is like holding a piece of saran wrap, that's how thin it is.
-In the pic below, the .0005 gauge will not fit in between the edge and the checker.
+In the pic below, the .0005 gauge will not fit in between the edge and the checker, meaning edges are level to less than .0005".
 Can't get much more accurate than this.

 In conclusion, we discussed what level edges are, what you need for skating, what measuring margin of errors are, quick measuring tools, setting up sharpening machines, and then the tools we use to make sure edges come out level after after a sharpening.
 If you have any questions, feel free to send me an email.